mmistakes/minimal-mistakes/README.md

 ## Installation

-There are three ways to install the theme: as a Ruby gem (for self-hosted sites), as a Ruby gem + jekyll-remote-theme plugin (GitHub Pages hosted sites), or forking/directly copying all of the theme files into your project.
+There are three ways to install: as a [gem-based theme](https://jekyllrb.com/docs/themes/#understanding-gem-based-themes), as a [remote theme](https://blog.github.com/2017-11-29-use-any-theme-with-github-pages/) (GitHub Pages compatible), or forking/directly copying all of the theme files into your project.

-### Ruby Gem Method
+### Gem-based method

+With Gem-based themes, directories such as the `assets`, `_layouts`, `_includes`, and `_sass` are stored in the theme’s gem, hidden from your immediate view.
+Yet all of the necessary directories will be read and processed during Jekyll’s build process.

+This allows for easier installation and updating as you don't have to manage any of the theme files.
+To install:

-1. Install the theme as a Ruby Gem by adding it to your `Gemfile` like so:
+1. Add the following to your `Gemfile`:

    ```ruby
    gem "minimal-mistakes-jekyll"